phani2110/ERP/README.md

 ># Front-End Application README

-Welcome to the Front-End Application README!
-This document will guide you through the process of setting up, running, and using our front-end application.
+Welcome to the ERP Frontend Application README!
+This document will guide you through the process of setting up, running, and using our ERP (Enterprise Resource Planning) Frontend Application.

 >## Table of Contents